minhhoangbui/minhhoangbui.github.io/_posts/2018-3-20-image-similarity.md

 Minimizing this loss function encourages the distance between the $$(p_i, p_i^+)$$ is less that between $$(p_i, p_i^+)$$ by a value of $$g$$.

-### Triplet Sampling
+## Triplet Sampling

 As we can see, the intuition of network architecture and loss function is not complicated.
 Nonetheless, the real challenge of this model is how to sampling the triplet effectively?
 We cannot choose the too easy triplet: this make the training easily overfitted.
 In the original paper, the author introduced an additional metric $$r$$ to measure the similarity between images: As the training goes further, we will insert a triplet with the furthest positive image and nearest negative image to regularize the training.
 However, he didn't clarify the metric $$r$$.
 So we have to find another way to get around it.

 In the paper [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/pdf/1703.07737.pdf), the authors suggested using the same metric $$D$$ for the triplet sampling *during the training*.
 This method is called *Batch Hard*.
-Supposing in the minibatch $$X$$, we have $$P$$ classes and there are $$K$$ images in each class.
+Supposing in the mini-batch $$X$$, we have $$P$$ classes and there are $$K$$ images in each class.
 Images from the same class can be paired positively and vice-versa.
 This raises another challenge in term of batch sampling:
 How to sample a batch with at least three classes with at least 2 images in each class?

 <p align='center'>